Praya Reclamation Scheme

-The Praya Reclamation Scheme (海旁填海計劃) was a large scale land reclamation project carried out by the Hong Kong Land company in Colonial Hong Kong under Sir Catchick Paul Chater and James Johnstone Keswick.
+The Praya Reclamation Scheme (海旁填海計劃) was a large scale land reclamation project carried out by the Hong Kong Land company in 19th Century Hong Kong under Sir Catchick Paul Chater and James Johnstone Keswick.

 Early proposal

-The project was first proposed in 1855 but many merchants with private piers on the waterfront objected to the scheme.
+The project was first proposed in 1855, but many merchants with private piers on the waterfront objected to the scheme.

 The first reclamation project eventually began in 1868 and was completed in 1873.
 It added significant land to Praya Central, which later became present-day Des Voeux Road.